fexluis/gclass-assignment/README.md

 Go through the PHP Quickstart for classroom API here: https://developers.google.com/classroom/quickstart/php
  * Enable the API
  * Use composer to create the vendor directory.
 This should be a sibling of the source directory.
- * cut and paste their quickstart sample into quickstart.php and run it.
-Move the credentials.json and token.json files that it creates into the data directory.
-Afterward you may discard the quickstart.php unless you ned to generate tokens again.
+ * cut and paste the credentials.json into `data/credentials.json`

 ### Fetch IDs
 * Copy config.sample.php to config.php in the source directory.